MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-work-report.md

 - Resize to fit the page
 - Select text

-    You can copy text from a report, and then paste it somewhere else, like a page in [!INCLUDE[d365fin](includes/d365fin_md.md)] or Microsoft Word.
+    You can copy text from a report, and then paste it somewhere else, like a page in [!INCLUDE[prod_short](includes/prod_short.md)] or Microsoft Word.
 Using a mouse, for example, you press and hold where you want to start, then move the mouse to select one or more words, sentences, or paragraphs.
-Press the right mouse button and select **Copy** .
+Press the right mouse button and select **Copy**.
 Then, paste the selected text where you want it.
 - Pan the document

     You can move the visible area of the report in any direction so you can view other areas or the report.
 Panning is helpful when you have zoomed in to see details.
 Using your mouse, for example, press and hold the mouse button anywhere in the report preview, and then move your mouse.